GSA/datagov-website/www.data.gov/apps-2.md

 Application:
 It is designed to be used by anyone interested in reducing runoff from a property, including site developers, landscape architects, urban planners, and homeowners.

-Close
+## Planning for Changing Sea Levels

-* Planning for Changing Sea Levels: Helps the public understand, in a general way, some potential future vulnerabilities to changing sea levels, waves, tides, and surges in the New York and New Jersey areas.
+Planning for Changing Sea Levels: Helps the public understand, in a general way, some potential future vulnerabilities to changing sea levels, waves, tides, and surges in the New York and New Jersey areas.

-×

-#### Planning for Changing Sea Levels

 Sponsor:
 USACE